rahulchanglani/dalle-clone/README.md

-## OPEN AI Project that resembles DALL-E for text to image prompts using MERN stack
+## OPEN AI Project that resembles DALL-E for generating images using text prompts using MERN stack